England Ireland Find Havens

 Other

-Fareham Marina is situated on the south coast of England, on the east side of The Solent, in the northwest corner of Portsmouth Harbour.
-It is a very small drying marina set at the heart of the historic market town of Fareham.
+Fareham Marina is located on the south coast of England, on the east side of The Solent, in the northwest corner of Portsmouth Harbour.
+It is a small drying marina nestled in the centre of the historic market town of Fareham.

-Fareham Marina is situated on the south coast of England, on the east side of The Solent, in the northwest corner of Portsmouth Harbour.
-It is a very small drying marina set at the heart of the historic market town of Fareham.
+Fareham Marina is located on the south coast of England, on the east side of The Solent, in the northwest corner of Portsmouth Harbour.
+It is a small drying marina nestled in the centre of the historic market town of Fareham.

-Drying, and located at the head of the protected natural harbour the marina provides complete protection.
-Safe access is available in all reasonable conditions, during daylight hours for vessels prepared to work the tides.
+Drying, and situated at the head of the protected natural harbour, the marina offers complete protection.
+Safe access is available in all reasonable conditions during daylight hours for vessels prepared to work with the tides.

 Please note